galvan0806/python-api-challenge/README.md

 ### Wind Speed vs. Latitude Linear Regression Plot

 The r-value of -0.147 suggests that there is a minimal negative correlation between latitude and wind speed in the southern hemisphere

 ## VacationPy
+The second task, utilizes the data from the first sub_cahallenge as a CSV.
+The challange locates hotels using the a Geoapify API for Cities to plan a vacation!